-In addition to the above NMF-based methods, there are also some methods based on the Generative Adversarial Network (GAN) \cite{wang2018partial,xu2021adversarial} and the auto-encoder \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}.
-Specifically, \cite{wang2018partial,xu2021adversarial} train a generator to directly impute the missing views before mapping samples into subspace.
-In \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}, an auto-encoder is trained to bridge the gaps between different views, while a feature decoder equipped with the reconstruction loss is employed to ensure the effectiveness of the auto-encoder.
-More specifically, Wen et al. \cite{wen2021cdimc} propose to build the encoder using deeper neural networks, thereby making subspace feature embeddings more discriminate.
-Wang et al. \cite{wang2020icmsc} design an exclusive self-expression module to improve the embeddings of subspace.
-Lin et al. \cite{lin2021completer} additionally enhance the encoded subspace embeddings via maximizing the lower bound of mutual information between different views.
-Wang et al. \cite{wang2021incomplete} use graph networks to model cross-view relation, which helps to boost the effectiveness of feature encoding.
-Recently, Zhang et al. \cite{zhang2019cpm} propose a method called CPM-Nets to solve the partial multi-view data classification task.
-As same as the methods \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}, the reconstruction loss is also used in \cite{zhang2019cpm} to guarantee the effectiveness of the learned common subspace.
-Moreover, they introduce a structured classification loss to improve the representations of latent embeddings.
+\textbf{Methods based on generative adversarial network or auto-encoder}.
+In addition to the nonnegative matrix factorization, there are also some methods based on the generative adversarial network \cite{wang2018partial,xu2021adversarial} or the auto-encoder \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}. \cite{wang2018partial,xu2021adversarial} proposed to train a generator to impute the missing views before mapping them into the subspace.
+In \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}, an auto-encoder was trained to bridge the gaps between different views, while a decoder equipped with the reconstruction loss was employed to ensure the effectiveness of the feature encoding.
+Specifically, Wen et al. \cite{wen2021cdimc} proposed to build a deeper encoder so as to make the subspace features more discriminative.
+Wang et al. \cite{wang2020icmsc} designed the exclusive self-expression module, thus improving the representations of the subspace.
+Lin et al. \cite{lin2021completer} enhanced the subspace via maximizing the lower bound of the mutual information between different views.
+Wang et al. \cite{wang2021incomplete} used the graph networks to model the relationships across views so as to make data more representative.
+Aiming to solve the partial multi-view data classification problem, Zhang et al. \cite{zhang2019cpm} recently proposed the Cross Partial Multi-view (CPM) model, which achieves a better trade-off between the views' consistency and complementarity via mimicking the data transmission procedure.
+Also, by additionally adopting the adversarial strategy, Zhang et al. \cite{zhang2019cpm} further introduced CPM-GAN \cite{zhang2020deep}.
+Like \cite{wang2020icmsc,wang2021incomplete,wen2021cdimc,lin2021completer}, the reconstruction loss is also utilized in \cite{zhang2019cpm,zhang2020deep} to ensure the quality of the subspace representations.